suhailnkhan/React-Starter-Kit/README.md

 This project was bootstrapped with [Create React App]

+To Start the projet  :
+:: yarn install
+:: yarn start

 ## Highlights

 In the project directory, I've created the best basic template which is ready to use.
 I've created the basic folder structure along with routes, layouts, views, @core, components, utils and API.